 Abdul-Malik and Dar Al-Hijrah have also lent their support to suspected terrorists with no direct ties to the mosque.
-For example, they were active in raising money for the legal defense of Ali Al-Timimi, who in 2004 was indicted by a federal grand jury for having urged Muslim Americans to travel to Afghanistan and wage jihad against the U.S. troops stationed there.
+For example, they were active in raising money for the legal defense of Ali Al-Timimi, who in 2005 was convicted for having urged Muslim Americans to travel to Afghanistan and wage jihad against the U.S. troops stationed there.
 Abdul-Malik later lamented that Al-Timimi’s conviction was “like being convicted of murder, even though you haven’t killed anyone.”
 American Muslims, he added, “have discovered they are not free to speak their minds” if their “opinions are out of vogue in the current climate.”

 Some additional noteworthy facts about Abdul-Malik’s mosque: